Lezzer/liam-reilly.info/public/blog/posts/04-cqrs-and-the-api-continued.md

 #### DynamoDB Table

 The Terraform below will create a table for our `Documents`.
 I defined the hash_key as `id` and the range_key as `document_owner`.
-This essentially means we have a composite key of id+document_owner.
+This essentially means we have a composite key of `id`+`document_owner`.

 The problem with this is I cannot query documents because I do not know the `id` values.
-I need to query based on document_owner.
+I need to query based on `document_owner` alone.

 This is why I also created a `global_secondary_index`.
 This uses `document_owner` as the hash_key.
 This allowed me to search all documents that belong to the `document_owner` I supply.

 This is perfect for our `GetDocumentsFromDynamoDbByUserQuery` query.